-PHC’s new Global Studies and Service (GSS) program will off er students a semester of learning and service abroad.
-The program, which was announced by Dean of Academic Affairs Dr. Mitchell in an all-student-email last Wednesday, currently includes four different locations – Rome, Italy; Seoul, South Korea; Dunedin, New Zealand; and Glasgow, Scotland. “[The GSS program] is a great addition to our educational offerings and a striking enhancement to our IPP track,” Mitchell said in his email.
+PHC’s new Global Studies and Service (GSS) program will offer students a semester of learning and service abroad.
+The program, which was announced by Dean of Academic Affairs Dr. Mitchell in an all-student email last Wednesday, currently includes five different locations – Rome, Italy; Seoul, South Korea; Dunedin, New Zealand; Paris, France; and Prague, Czech Republic. “[The GSS program] is a great addition to our educational offerings and a striking enhancement to our IPP track,” Mitchell said in his email.

 Du Plessis compiled a list of ISA partner universities that might be a good fit for PHC.
 The most important factors Du Plessis considered were the universities’ academic quality and whether or not they were a part of ISA’s Veritas (Christian) branch.
-In the end, five initial universities stood out: American University of Rome, Korea University (Seoul), University of Otago (Dunedin), University of Glasgow, and University of Sterling (Glasgow area).
+In the end, seven universities stood out: American University of Rome, Korea University (Seoul), University of Otago (Dunedin), Catholic University of Paris, American Business School of Paris, Charles University (Prague), and Prague University of Economics & Business.
 Each university is pre-approved to offer credit for various majors.
 Specific information can be found here.
-Additionally, the semester abroad is a degree requirement (from 2020 on) for IPP students.
+As of 2020, the semester abroad is a degree requirement for IPP students.

 The program is projected to expand to additional universities and locations in

 the future.
 “The list of five locations currently available to PHC students are just the beginning of PHC’s study abroad program,” Du Plessis said.
 “As Mr. Showalter said, ‘It is merely the end of the beginning’… I am very excited to see the ways in which it will expand and grow in the years to come.”

 Interested students should learn more by visiting the GSS webpage, reading the program guide, and discussing the program with their academic advisor.